What are the Spectre and Meltdown CPU vulnerabilities

 The technical requirements of the threat actor wishing to exploit the bugs are significant, although slightly lower since the release of public exploits.
 What made Specter and Meltdown the talk of the city in 2018 was the enormous scale of potentially affect devices.
 These are hardware vulnerabilities in almost all modern processors that could allow programs to steal data being process on a computer.
 While plans are generally not allow to read data from other programs, a malicious exploit could allow an actor to access sensitive data stored in the memory of additional running programs; data that may include passwords stored in a password manager or browser, personal photos, emails, or critical business documents.

 Why does the Meltdown patch slow down performance?

 The Meltdown patch fix involves a more dramatic separation of kernel memory from user processes.
 This is done through a method called Kernel Page Table Isolation (KPTI).
 KPTI moves kernel-mode operations into an address space completely separate from user-mode operations.
 This means that it takes much longer to switch between kernel mode and user mode.

 To illustrate this, imagine a food truck that sells only two items: hot dogs and cold lemonade.
 The employee inside the food truck can easily reach both the steamer with the hot dogs and the cooler with the cold lemonades, and business moves pretty quickly.
-Now imagine that the health inspector comes by and demands that hot and cold food be kept in separate rooms.
+Now imagine that the health inspector comes by and demands that hot and cool food be kept in separate rooms.
 Now the employee can still reach for the hot dogs, but has to get out of the truck and walk down the street to get each lemonade.
 This would cause the food truck line to slow down much slower, especially if people are ordering a lot of lemonades.
 This is similar to how KPTI can slow down the performance of an operating system.